Kanto-dev/Kanto-dev/README.md

 I am a Intermediate Developer writing code since I was 9 years old, Currently tapping into the complex world of computers, networks and hardware.

 I prioritize privacy over convenience, hardening my devices to find the thin line between security and usability without sacrificing my digital minimalism.
-I use ARCH, btw.
+I use ~~ARCH~~ ~~NixOS~~ Fedora, btw.

 Know more about myself by taking a look over my [repositories](https://github.com/detoin?tab=repositories) and